Montana/railway-monitoring/README.md

 ## Running the Script

-The simplest way to run the script is to execute python railway_checker.py after setting your environment variables.
+The simplest way to run the script is to execute `python3 railway_checker.py` after setting your environment variables.
 If you prefer to specify the deployment URL directly, you can pass it as a command line argument like `python3 railway_checker.py https://your-app.railway.app`.

 ## Author
 Michael Mendy (c) 2025.